 US-Iran Conflict Causes Attacks on Tankers Around Strait of Hormuz, Disrupting Global Energy Flows

-China has an estimated half a billion barrels of strategic oil reserves, while its average daily consumption is around 10 million barrels.
+China holds an estimated half a billion barrels of strategic oil reserves, while its average daily consumption is around 10 million barrels.
 Therefore, China has enough stock for about 50 days.
 In any case, Russia is still supplying China with oil and gas, although oil supplies from Venezuela might need to be reevaluated.

 The Strait of Hormuz is the narrow passage point not only for oil from Iran, but also for Bahrain, Iraq, Kuwait, Saudi Arabia, and the UAE that key oil-producing countries on the coast of the Persian Gulf.
 Saudi Arabia has the alternative to export via its seaports on the western side, opening into the Red Sea.

-On 1 March 2026, the Islamic Revolutionary Guard Corps (IRGC) of Iran broadcast a radio message warning ships that it is barricading the Strait of Hormuz.
+On 1 March 2026, the Islamic Revolutionary Guard Corps (IRGC) of Iran broadcast a radio message warning ships that it is blockading the Strait of Hormuz.
 At the time of writing, two tankers have come under attack.
 Skylight, registered under the Palau flag, was the first tanker to be attacked.
 Then, tanker MKD Vyom, under the flag of the Marshall Islands, also sent a distress signal.

 Several insurance companies have already informed oil tankers that their insurance policy does not cover war conditions.
 Many tankers are anchored on both sides of the Strait of Hormuz.
 It would also appear that the satellite-based Automatic Identification Signal (AIS) for ships is being jammed, as ghost ships are being seen to move over land.